nikkijuk/pigeongram/README.md

 ![process engine](../../blob/main/diagrams/camunda_architecture_overview.png)

-Use case is to automate backend process
+Use case is to automate backend process within single microservice

 - Embedded process engine and process implementation run in same scope (JVM/Service)
-- Started process instances are persisted in database (one engine & database per microservice)
+- Started process instances are persisted in database (database is used by single microservice)
-- Processes and rules are described with standard language (OMG: BPMN, DMN, CMMN)
+- Processes and rules are described with standard language (OMG: BPMN 2.0, DMN 1.3, CMMN 1.1)
 - Application components have ports which use domain model (Ports & Adapters Pattern)
-- Application components are integrated to process with thin adapters (Service task / Java API)
+- Application components are integrated to process with thin adapters (Service task / Java Delegate API)

-Main reason to use workflow engine is in this PoX tactical, it should help programmer within single microservice to implement "stateful retry" in elegant and simply way.
+Main reason to use workflow engine in this PoC is tactical, it should help programmer within single microservice to implement "stateful retry" in elegant and simply way.

 Bernd Rücker says it so